 - Pecan crumble topping

-Let it cool (because we will be adding eggs) and then combined mashed sweet potatoes with the following ingredients:
+Let mashed sweet potatoes cool (because we will be adding eggs) and then stir in the rest of the sweet potato filling ingredients.

 Whether you use a 12″ or 13″ rectangular or oval dish, bake time should be about the same.